-SO if you choose to raise "Natural or Backyard Chickens" then understand that sometimes chickens can become ill from bad weather, flooding or bacteria on the ground that they eat.
+So if you choose to raise "natural or backyard chickens" then understand that sometimes chickens can become ill from bad weather, flooding, or the bacteria on the ground that they eat.
 Constant changing weather (even if you have a covered coop) is one of your biggest concerns.

 Indoor poultry barns are climate-controlled and keep a steady temperature for chickens throughout their life.
 Constant steady temperatures and proper ventlation are important for the health of chickens

 Do you raise your chickens in an enclosed building with fresh air and a circulated sanitized breeze?

 Most backyard pet owners do not raise chickens this way.
 You can consider your chickens "natural" chickens if they are raised in a traditional coop environment

 Blowing fans can eliminate most bugs and circulate fresh sanitary air plus maintain the temperature

 Biosecure coops may reduce many of the common problems raising chickens